DorFerenc/Django_Real_Estate/README.md

 - **Dashboard**: User dashboard to track inquiries submitted through the site.

 ### Design Specifications
-- **Branding**: Utilizes the BTRE logo on both the frontend and admin panels.
+- **Branding**: Utilizes the logo on both the frontend and admin panels.
 - **Colors**: Main branding colors are blue (#10284e) and green (#30caa0).
 - **Mobile Friendly**: Fully responsive design that works on all devices.
 - **Social Media & Contact Info**: Displayed prominently across the site.